WHAT IS ECOSYSTEM RESTORATION?

 Creates Ecosystem Restoration Jobs

-Ecosystem restoration practitioners can seek employment in various ecological sectors.
-Global movements such as the Ecosystem Restoration Camps provide people with great opportunities to help restore ecological balance.
+Global movements such as the Ecosystem Restoration Camps also provide people with great opportunities to volunteer their time to help restore ecological balance.

 ECOSYSTEM RESTORATION PROJECTS